dkandalov/dkandalov.github.io/micro-blog.md

 In terms of less local code ergonomics, e.g. "reading" a function, in addition to eye/mouse/cursor tracking it might be interesting to capture navigation like finding usages, which arguments are passed in, etc. The complexity of navigation could correlate with worse ergonomics? 🤔

 #### 2024/03/21
-In terms of the “local” code ergonomics for an expression/statement which fits on a few lines, what about eye/mouse/cursor tracking to measure overall distance, path overlap, hot spots, amount of jumps, etc.?
-This could be a more concrete thing to compare “readability” 🤔
+In terms of the "local" code ergonomics for an expression/statement which fits on a few lines, what about eye/mouse/cursor tracking to measure overall distance, path overlap, hot spots, amount of jumps, etc.?
+This could be a more concrete thing to compare "readability" 🤔

 === Reply from [Louis CAD](https://twitter.com/Louis_CAD) ===